-- 1. Students will submit five questions to the music education faculty for approval, one in each of the following areas of Ph.D. coursework.
-A brief, representative list of references must be included for each question, with the exception of the Musical Materials question.

-- Philosophy

-- Learning Theories and Curriculum Design

-- Research and Measurement

-- Psychology of Music

-- Musical Materials

-- 2. Once the five questions are approved, students write five 8-12 page (excluding title page and reference pages) papers that answers each question.
-APA style, with complete citations and a reference list, should be utilized.
-This is to be representative of a student's ability to review literature and write in a scholarly manner.
-It may be useful to think of each of the first 4 questions as articles that may be submitted later to a journal for consideration.
-The format of these 4 answers should follow this basic outline:

-- a.
-Define and clarify the problem/question

-- b.
-Summarize previous investigations/articles in order to inform the reader of the current state of research

-- c.
-Identify relations, contradictions, gaps, inconsistencies and implications in the literature

-- d.
-Suggest the next step or steps in solving the problem, and provide an example of application in a specific teaching situation.
+- 3. Once the topics are approved, write an eight to twelve page paper (excluding the title page and reference pages) on each.
+APA style, with complete citations and a reference list, must be utilized.
+These papers are to be representative of a student's ability to review literature and write in a scholarly manner.
+The format of the paper on Topic 1 should follow this basic outline: - Define and clarify the problem/question. - Summarize previous investigations/articles in order to inform the reader of the current state of research (i.e., review the literature). - Identify relations, contradictions, gaps, inconsistencies and/or implications found in the literature. - Suggest the next step or steps in solving the problem, and provide an example of an application to a specific teaching situation.

-For the Musical Materials question, students will submit a brief analysis (including a diagram or flowchart of the piece), information regarding the piece and its preparation, and a description of how it would be taught to a selected group.
-You may wish to consult Battisti and Garafalo's (1990) Guide to Score Study for the Wind Band as a model for analysis and diagramming a piece.
+For the Musical Materials topic, students will submit a brief analysis (including a diagram or flowchart of the piece), along with Teacher and Student Guides designed for a comprehensive unit on the piece.
+Students should consult Battisti and Garafalo's (1990) Guide to Score Study for the Wind Band as a model for analysis and diagramming a piece, and for an example of the Teacher and Student Guides.

-Here is an example of a musical materials question: "Prepare a detailed, flow chart analysis of "An American Elegy" by Frank Ticheli.
+Here is an example of a musical materials topic/question:

+Prepare a detailed, flow chart analysis of "An American Elegy" by Frank Ticheli.
 Provide biographical information for Ticheli, a list of his major works, and any other pertinent cultural and/or historical background related to the piece.
 Discuss how one would prepare a high school band for a performance of this composition.
-Which of the national standards might be addressed through this repertoire, and how could a conductor go about addressing them?"
-Adapt this to your specific piece and performance group application.
+Which of the national standards might be addressed through this repertoire, and how could a conductor go about addressing them?